herrbischoff/screaming-liquid-tiger/README.md

 ## How to Create Your Own Audiobooks

-There are several approaches but the one I like best is converting CDs or audio files to a 'Bookmarkable MP4 File', most commonly spotted but its extension `.m4b`.Here's a quick list of software your can use.
+There are several approaches but the one I like best is converting CDs or audio files to a 'Bookmarkable MP4 File', most commonly spotted but its extension `.m4b`.
+Here's a quick list of software you can use.

 For Mac OS X, take a look at [Audiobook Builder](http://www.splasm.com/audiobookbuilder/).
 It's a fantastic and inexpensive piece of software.
 It's what I use.